alexteghipco/brainSurfer/README.md

 14) convertMNI2FSwithMask.m ----> conversion method for volume space maps that are thresholded (see FAQ and features section)
 15) convertROI4FS.m ----> conversion method for volume space maps that contain ROI(s) (see FAQ and features section)
 16) plot3dOverlay.m ----> plots an fsaverage underlay, and a 3D overlay ontop of it using a colorcube generated with colorcubes.

+Here is a full list of auxillery scripts that are redistributed with brainSurfer and an explanation of how they are used
+1) cbar.m ----> brainSurfer allows you to use opacity as a dimension of data representation (much like freeview but with much more customizability).
+It's nice to have a colorbar that can vary in opacity to match the overlay.
+This is useful either if you are modulating the opacity for only a subset of the data (i.e., using a 2nd threshold) or if you change the opacity across all the data (why don't any of the other brain rendering software I've ever used already do this?!).
+Internal colorbar in matlab cannot vary opacity data in these ways.
+2) fread3.m ----> this script is distributed with freesurfer and is used to read 3 byte integers from NIFTI files for constructing overlays
+3) load_nifti.m ----> this script is distributed with freesurfer and is used to read header and volume information.
+Overlay data mapping onto each vertex of some surface space is often (and can be) stored as a NIFTI file.
+4) read_surf.m ----> this script is distributed with freesurfer and is used to read .surf files that contain information about a surface space brain (e.g., vertices, neighbors, header info)
+5) read_curv.m ----> this script is distributed with freesurfer and is used to read .curv files that contain information about the sulci and gyri of a surface space brain (e.g., a single value at each vertex of the surface space)
+6) uipickfiles.m ----> this is a nice GUI for file selection
+7) distinguishable_colors.m ----> another script for generating some perceptually distinct colormaps -- ideally geared towards ROI maps because each subsequent color is optimally different than the last, thereby generating clear boundaries between values on the colorbar.
+8) scripts in ./scripts/MatPlotLib ----> this is a nice collection of colormaps ported from matplotlib.
+9) scripts in ./scripts/cbrewer ----> this is a nice collection of colormaps that are perceptually distinct (e.g., controlled for luminance)
+10) save_nfti.m -----> this script is distributed with freesurfer and is used to save a surface space overlay as an .nii file